mikelau13/pjx-web-react/README.md

 This projet is a web client that depends other projects, such that identity server, Apollo server, APIs.

-In order to launch the entire solution, please refer to instructions in [pjx-root](https://github.com/mikelau13/pjx-root).
+In order to launch the entire solution, please refer to instructions in [pjx-root](https://github.com/mikelau13/pjx-root#running-a-solution).

 ## Libraries

 - [oidc-client](https://github.com/IdentityModel/oidc-client-js/wiki) - to connect to the [identity server](https://github.com/mikelau13/pjx-sso-identityserver).
-- [apollo-client](https://www.apollographql.com/docs/react/) - to hook to the [apollo-server](https://github.com/mikelau13/pjx-graphql-apollo).
+- [apollo-client](https://www.apollographql.com/docs/react/) - to hook to the [pjx-graphql-apollo](https://github.com/mikelau13/pjx-graphql-apollo).
 - [Material-UI](https://material-ui.com/) - a React UI framework

-TODO: configure challenge code for `oidc-client` with `identity server`.

 ## Running the app